ZASamm/the-peace-of-mind-project/README.md

 # Wireframe & Initial Design

-<b>Page 1</b>: Contains nav bar jumbotron with call to action button.
+- <b>Page 1</b>: Contains nav bar jumbotron with call to action button.
 Responsive nav bar for mobile devices.
+About section.
-<b>Page 2</b>: Contains information cards and images.
+- <b>Page 2</b>: Contains information cards and images.
-<b>Page 3</b>: Contains external links, a carousel containing positive messaging and a footer with links to socials.
+- <b>Page 3</b>: Contains external links, a carousel containing positive messaging and a footer with links to socials.

 ### Mobile